cafra/mem/sspku.md

     the Indonesian government in two months, adjusted product to achieve business profitability.

     In the management work, I recognized that management theory is lacking.
-    This is why I come here to participate in this project.
+    This is why I come here to join in this project.
 ```